 How about some cleaner, greener, cheaper solar panels?
 Try these:

-But surely better than all those options, instead of those options, our best chance to save the planet, the animals and ourselves, is to plant more, many many many more, trees
+But even more important, our best chance to save the planet, the animals and ourselves, is to plant more, many many many more, trees

 Venus Aqueous is a vegan superhero created by Violet’s Vegan Comics